cms-tsg-fog/training/intro.md

 cd ratemon/ratemon/
 ```

-In this step, you will learn how to run the `plotTriggerRates.py script`.
-This script is responsible for making trigger rate vs. pileup plots, and is run offline (as opposed to the `ShiftMonitorTool` script, whose main purpose is to be run online during data taking).
+In this step, you will learn how to run the `plotTriggerRates.py script` specifically for rate vs. pileup plots.
+This script is responsible for both making trigger rate vs. pileup plots and average cross section vs. run number plots, and is run offline (as opposed to the `ShiftMonitorTool` script, whose main purpose is to be run online during data taking).
 The script that you run (`plotTriggerRates.py`) is really just a wrapper for the `RateMonitor.py` script, which in turn uses functions from `DataParser.py` (to obtain the rate information),  `FitFinder.py` (to make fits to the rates), and `PlotMaker.py` (to make the plots).

 ### 3.1 Making rate vs. pileup plots